These indicators are mostly for travel and entertainment – some of the sectors that will recover very slowly.

 Notes: Y-axis doesn’t start at zero to better show the seasonal change.

-This graph, based on weekly data from the U.S. Energy Information Administration (EIA), shows gasoline supplied compared to the same week last year of .
+This graph, based on weekly data from the U.S. Energy Information Administration (EIA), shows gasoline consumption compared to the same week last year of .

-At one point, gasoline supplied was off almost 50% YoY.
+At one point, gasoline consumption was off almost 50% YoY.

-As of August 28th, gasoline supplied was only off about 7% YoY (about 93% of normal).
+As of August 7th, gasoline consumption was only off about 11% YoY (about 89% of normal).

 Note: I know several people that have driven to vacation spots – or to visit family – and they usually would have flown.
-So this might be boosting gasoline consumption over the summer – and summer vacation might have lasted a little longer this year.
+So this might be boosting gasoline consumption over the summer.

 This graph is from Apple mobility.
 From Apple: “This data is generated by counting the number of requests made to Apple Maps for directions in select countries/regions, sub-regions, and cities.”
 This is just a general guide – people that regularly commute probably don’t ask for directions.